vanderpatrick/HackAMusic/README.md

 <br>

 ### Colour Palette
-The colour palette is studied to give importance to the keyboard buttons, whose colors are inspired by the [Launchpad X](https://novationmusic.com/it/launch/launchpad-x).
-These colors are metallic and allow the keyboard to pop from the screen.
+The colour palette is studied to highlight the keyboard buttons, whose colors are inspired by the [Launchpad X](https://novationmusic.com/it/launch/launchpad-x).
+These colors are metallic and allow the keyboard to pop from the background.